 – Training programs for incorporating ethical aspects aimed at both public sector officials and representatives of technology companies.

-– Execution of two pilots for the public procurement of automated decision-making algorithms, with support throughout their implementation.
+– Execution of pilots for the public procurement of automated decision-making algorithms, with support throughout their implementation.

 – Outreach activities that educate on ethical standards in data management both in the public and private sector.